natcap/invest.users-guide/source/habitat_risk_assessment.rst

 **Step 5.** In the final step, risk is summarized in any number of subregions within the sudy area.
 In a spatial planning process, subregions are often units of governance (i.e., coastal planning regions, states or provinces) within the boundaries of the planning area.
 At the subregional scale, score for spatial overlap (a default exposure criteria) is based on the fraction of habitat area in a subregion that overlaps with a human activity (see below for more detail).
 The subregional score for all other E and C criteria are the average E and C score across all grid cells in the subregion.
 Risk is estimated either using the Euclidean distance or multiplicative approach (see above).

-TODO: this is interpreting results, or informing decision-making:
-Risk outputs at a subregional scale can be used to determine which activities are contributing the most to habitat risk in a particular region.
-This information can in turn be used to explore strategies that would reduce the exposure of a particular habitat to a particular activity, such as reducing the extent or changing the location of an activity.
-The model produces risk plots for each habitat that compare the consequence and exposure scores for all activities at a subregional scale.
-These plots help the user to understand if reducing exposure of particular activities through management actions is likely to reduce risk or if risk is driven by consequence, which is harder to perturb through management actions (see Figure 1 above).
-The model also produces tables listing E, C and Risk for each habitat-stressor combination at a subregional scale and calculates the percentage of cumulative risk by habitat that is due to a particular stressor in that region.

 Cumulative Risk to the Ecosystem from Multiple Stressors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^